becodeorg/the-start-up-the-mines-of-moria/README.md

 * All courses are available after creating an account (and agreeing to our subscription service)
 * The subscription fee varies depending on a Monthly vs Quarterly vs Yearly payment plan

+To subscribe to our service, please go to our [website](https://wonderful-mayer-cbcbf0.netlify.app).

 Auto-LeA<sup>+</sup>rn was created by Benjamin Langenaken and Kevin Kagubari</pre>